Ellebæk

 Visitors

-Getting a visit from the outside requires the inmate to submit a visitor request, and the visitor must obtain a permit, which requires having a Danish personal identification number (cpr-number).
-Afterward, appointments can be scheduled in advance within limited timeframes.
+Getting a visit from the outside requires the inmate to submit a visitor request, and the visitor must first obtain a permit.
+Afterward, appointments can be scheduled in advance within limited time slots.
 Visits take place in a special, locked room and typically last for an hour and a half.

 Vulnerable persons